 "Avoiding my questions," Scribe mumbled and got on Enk's back before he climbed up the lengthy ladder with the man behind him.

-The guy shut the door and the sides of the vertical tunnel glowed with faint lights.
+The guy pushed more buttons in his vehicle and it sank into the sand without him.
+He shut the door to the outside and the sides of the vertical shaft glowed with faint lights.

 Scribe blew on the cat when its tail accidentally brushed against his face.

-The feline looked at him with its green eyes and licked his face.
+The feline looked at him for a second and licked his face.

 "Did we seriously let a cat lead us into this thing with a person we've never met before?"

 "We'll discuss it later, Scribe."

 They came to an end and the man instructed them to simply lift the tile.

 Enk slid the title above him and stepped onto the solid charred floor.